SmartPracticeschool/llSPS-INT-943-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 Node-Red Dashboard link after deploying : https://customerhelpdesk.eu-gb.mybluemix.net/ui

+Youtube video link is : https://youtu.be/RUsmypIFXdA

-The flow of node-red will found in flows.json file.
+The flow of node-red will found in helpdesk-master/defaults section as flows.json file.

 You can find the discovery manual and cloud function code and assistant skill file above.